cyle/sigil/API.md

 ## Upserting

 As a special note, if you do an above "update" type command, if the ID you're trying to update does not already exist, a new entry will be created automatically, much like how [MongoDB does upserts](http://docs.mongodb.org/manual/reference/method/db.collection.update/).

+## Deleting

+You can delete a node by sending a DELETE request to `/node/:id` where `:id` is the unique node ID you'd like to have deleted.

+You can delete a connection by sending a DELETE request to `/connection/:id` where `:id` is the unique connection ID you'd like to have deleted.